Origins of the Karate Rank System

 Becoming Shodan is somewhat equivalent to graduating from high school.
 One still has college to endure if one wishes to learn more about the art.
 Two years of college would perhaps be like “Nidan” or “second level” student.
 If one completes college, one might be “Sandan”.

-At Nidan level, one is recognized as a Sensei.
-Sensei is a title used and means teacher or “one who has gone before”.
-If one goes on to earn a master’s degree, one would be “Yondan”.
-And if one keeps studying until he/she earns a doctorate, he/she would be “Godan”.
+At Sandan level, one is officially recognized as a Sensei.
+Sensei is a personal title and means teacher or “one who has gone before”.
+If one goes on to earn a Bachelors degree, one would be “Yondan”.
+And if one keeps studying until he/she earns a Masters degree, he/she would be “Godan”.
 One would then be a master of the art.
-Thus, Yondan and Godan are the “Renshi” grades, those at which one finally becomes a teacher as well as a student.
+Thus, Godan is a “Renshi” grade, those at which one finally becomes a teacher as well as a student.

-At Godan level one is awarded the title of Shihan.
+At Rokudan level (6th degree) one is awarded the title of Shihan.
 The title loosely translated means Master.
 But there are those for whom even the doctorate is not the end of their studies.
 They serve internships, go on to post-doctoral studies, do research and make new discoveries about their art.
 They contribute to their art by their wisdom.
-These are the “Kyoshi” grades, the Grandmaster grades of Rokudan and higher.
+These are the “Kyoshi” grades, the Grand master grades of Hachidan and higher.
 Another title, which is awarded, is that of Hanshi.
 This is granted to recognize outstanding dedication and leadership.

 Advanced Martial Arts Titles